Harnessing the Power of Networking as a Therapist

 Therapist Networking Ideas Besides Facebook and Instagram

-Facebook, now known as “Meta”, is unquestionably the most well-known social media platform in the world, and it can be a great platform to connect with people.
-However, it’s not the best tool to build a network as a therapist.
+Meta, formerly known as Facebook, is without a doubt the most well-known social media platform.
+Meta can be great for connecting with people in general.
+Yet, it's not the best for building a network as a therapist.

-With companies like Meta, who also own Instagram, you actually don’t “own” your professional network.
-Meta and their companies are the ones that actually “own” your network.
-They dictate the terms of agreement and can change their terms of service at any time, with little notice.
+Companies like Meta (who owns Instagram) own your network.
+You don't "own" your own professional network.
+They decide the terms of agreement and can change them at any time, with very little notice.

-One minute the platform is free, the next minute they want to charge you a premium to reach your audience.
+For example, one minute the platform can be free.
+The next, they can decide to charge you a premium to reach your audience.

-For this and other reasons, it’s important to choose online networking options with secure channels where there’s a guarantee of privacy.
+For this reason, it’s important to choose secure online networking channels.
+You'll want and appreciate a guarantee of privacy.

 Networking for Therapists with Community That Values Kindness and Professionalism

-As a professional therapist, it’s wise to join a community with trustworthy and well-intentioned professionals like yourself.
+Look into joining communities with trustworthy and well-intentioned therapists, like yourself.
 It doesn’t have to be a grandiose institute that’s very demanding or expensive.

 You can find trusted and reliable professionals through private communities like the Clarity Cooperative, as well as any other supportive, nurturing support groups for therapists.